NCAA Division III men's outdoor track and field championships

 The NCAA Division III men's outdoor track and field championships are contested at the annual track meet hosted by the National Collegiate Athletic Association to determine the team and individual national champions of men's collegiate outdoor track and field among its Division III members in the United States.
 It has been held annually since 1974.

 Athletes' individual performances earn points for their institution and individual national titles while the team with the most points receives the NCAA team title for outdoor track and field.

-Wisconsin–La Crosse have been the most successful program, with seventeen national titles.
+Wisconsin–La Crosse have been the most successful program, with eighteen national titles.

-Wisconsin–La Crosse are also the reigning national champions, winning their seventeenth national title in 2025.
+Wisconsin–La Crosse are also the reigning national champions, winning their eighteenth national title in 2026.